hamk-uas/preferred-tile/README.md

 * Segments are split at the antimeridian with id's appended by _0 and _1.

 Files:
+* `create_grid.ipynb` -- The Jupyter Notebook that creates the segmentation.
 * `preferred_tiles.geojson` -- The segmentation as a GeoJSON.
+Available after running `create_grid.ipynb`.
 The properties:
     * `"id"`: Id of the segment, for example `"01CCV"` if there is a one-to-one correspondence between the segment and the Sentinel 2 tile of the same name, or `"01CDH_1"` if multiple segments point to the same tile `"01CDH"`.
     * `"tile_id"`: The Sentinel 2 tile, for example `"01CCV"`
     * `"epsg"`: The EPSG number of the Sentinel 2 tile, as a string, for example `"32701"`, corresponding to a UTM zone.